/ Fort Oglethorpe Work Accident Lawyer

 Understanding Permanent Disability Benefits in Georgia

-If your on-the-job injury results in a permanent disability, you may be eligible for further compensation under Georgia law.
-These benefits are designed to make up for the lasting impact of your injury on your capacity to earn a living.
+If your occupational accident leads to a long-term impairment, you may be entitled to further compensation under Georgia law.
+These payments are designed to make up for the permanent consequences of your injury on your ability to work.

 Types of permanent disability benefits: